Celebrating our team on International Nurses Day

 Improving the future of children’s palliative care

 Nurses should be proud of their title.
-We are in a position of great privilege and responsibility.
-We must use our knowledge and our voices to influence the future health care of our children and young people.
-This Nurses’ Day, I celebrate and give thanks to my team and all those nurses around the world working to provide and improve care for patients.
+We hold a position of great privilege and responsibility, and with that comes the duty to use our knowledge and our voices to help shape the future of healthcare for children and young people.

 What is International Nurses Day?